The Metal Element

 Some get uneasy in the naked bardo of Autumn’s leafless bower, but it’s this aspect of Metal season that I love most - it’s unsentimental, cuts to the core of things, prunes the superfluous, and gets down to the proverbial brass tacks (metal pun very intended) that give life anatomy and architecture.

-We should all be pruning on the reg, but the stinking pyre that is Late Capitalism has us clutching and hoarding like there’s no tomorrow.
+We should all be pruning on the regular, but the stinking pyre that is Late Capitalism has us clutching and hoarding like there’s no tomorrow.
 Pruning brings an elegant austerity to things which is in abundance in natural states, but lacking within the confines of culture.
 I’ve said it before and I’ll say it again - ‘austerity’ is as sexy as it comes when it comes to both words and concepts.
 Austerity invokes the efficiency of a well-oiled machine, where everything has a purpose and nothing is gratuitous.
 Austerity can also be mystical, but in a ‘Lesser Banishing Ritual of the Pentagram’ kind of way - pragmatic, everyday, purifying, preparatory.
 It’s the kind of mystical that gives rise to value and structure, much like minerals and metals do for earth, plants, us.

 My favorite elemental tome likes to say that Metal provides “the structure that enables us to apply the metaphysical to the mundane,” a spirit I like to invoke each Autumn through a practice of crystallizing values I call the ‘Ritual Inventory’.
 It’s as simple as making a list of your daily habits, practices, protocols, and pruning what has become superfluous, rote, mechanized, lacking purpose.
 If you have trouble figuring out what gets the chopping block, you can use this simple equation: